-- 1.1 Tamla Trees Ltd has been appointed by Multi Creation to provide advice on the arboricultural issues relating to the advised development: "Extension to the existing property". - 1.2 We surveyed the site in September 2023.
+- 1.1 Tamla Trees Ltd has been appointed by Mr G Grover to provide advice on the arboricultural issues relating to the advised development: "Extensions to the existing property". - 1.2 We surveyed the site in October 2023.
 The survey accorded with BS5837:2012 "Trees in relation to design, demolition and construction - Recommendations".
-T2 (Bay Laurel), T3 (Yew), T4 (Apple) and TG1 (Cypress, Arbutus and Birch) will be removed to allow the proposal and tidy up what is a neglected and overgrown rear garden area.
-None of these trees are of size or visual prominence. - 1.3 In terms of the development works the main constraint tree is T1 (Weeping Silver Birch).
-This tree is small in size but of good form and character and can be a valuable retained feature within the newly extended property garden.
-It is again of minimal wider visual significance but worthy of retention based on its apparent condition and good form for the species. - 1.4 The proposed works do not encroach into the Root Protection Area (RPA) of T1.
-A system of robust herras fencing will be used to protect the RPA.
-Temporary ground protection is not required. - 1.5 The tree issues can be summarised as: Tree removal> Effective Tree Protection> Service Connections> Site operative knowledge of tree protection issues> Soft landscaping to make good. - 1.6 The site is within the [Hillingdon Council](#) administrative area.
+SG1 (Juniper, Camellia, Cypress) will be removed to allow the proposal.
+T6 (Prunus spp) will be removed on the basis it is a U cat tree.
+None of these trees/ shrubs are of size or visual prominence. - 1.3 In terms of the development works the main constraint trees are T1 (Yew) and T2 (Corsican Pine) to the front which could come under pressure from any new services or changes to the front garden area (extended parking for example).
+T12 (Cedar) is a 3rd party tree where the Root Protection Area (RPA) extends into the area of the extended property. - 1.4 The proposed extension works encroach into the Root Protection Area (RPA) of T12 but at a peripheral distance and level where we would not envisage any issues in terms of the health or stability of this tree.
+This view is enhanced further by its location in a generally open soft landscaped front garden.
+A system of robust herras fencing will be used to protect the RPA of retained trees and supplemented with temporary ground protection where indicated. - 1.5 The tree issues can be summarised as: Tree/ Shrub removal> Effective Tree Protection> Service Connections> Site operative knowledge of tree protection issues> Soft landscaping to make good. - 1.6 The site is within the [Hillingdon Council](#) administrative area.
 The site is affected by a Tree Preservation Order (TPO) but not located within a designated Conservation Area.
-The TPO predates any of the on-site trees meaning none of the trees within this report appear affected by it. - 1.7 Subject to adherence to the protection measures detailed within this report there should be no impact on T1 from the proposed works. - 1.8 This report is based on the client plans ref: 2023/082 -01
+The TPO dates from 1975 suggesting that only trees present then (or before) are included within it. - 1.7 Subject to adherence to the protection measures detailed within this report there should be no impact on T1 from the proposed works.
+This report is based on the client plans ref: 2023/121 -03 (and associated drawings)